- How is the hour rating on a bulb determined?

 - 2700K – 3000K = Warm White

 - 3500K = Neutral

 - 5000K – 6000K = Daylight

 You can learn more about this in our "Color Temperature Scale" article.
 Our customer service staff can also help you choose the best light for your needs.

 A compact fluorescent is often used as an alternative to a standard light bulb.
 Compact fluorescents (also called PL twin-tube, CFL twist tube, or BIAX lamps) can be used in table lamps, wall fixtures, and lamp posts.
 The lamp life is about 10 times longer than a standard light bulb, and they use 3 to 4 times less energy to operate.

 Push-in compact fluorescent lamps have a different base (depending on wattage) to reduce the likelihood of using an incorrect ballast.

-Medium base or “standard” base is the most frequent choice in everyday household applications; a standard household bulb is a medium base.
-Many industrial applications require a mogul base lamp which is larger in size than the medium base.
-Lighting Supply carries both types of lamps.
+Medium base or “standard” base is the most frequent choice in everyday household applications; a standard household bulb has a medium base.
+Many industrial applications require a mogul base lamp.
+This base is larger than the medium base.
+We carry both types of lamps.